Leter-Tech/PropSketch.ai/README.md

 ## 📋 **Impact & Benefits**

-- **Design Faster & Smarter:** With AI-powered sketch to design conversion and 3D walkthrough videos, you can turn ideas into presentations in minutes.
+- **Design Faster & Smarter:** With AI-powered sketch to design conversion and 3D walkthrough videos, you can turn ideas into presentations in seconds.

 - **Eliminate Guesswork:** Material lists and visual outputs help you estimate requirements accurately and make informed decisions before development.